KevinH2017/Java-Beginner-Programs/README.md

 ## NOTES:

-Code folders must be opened in separate Visual Studio Code windows in order to run
+Code folders must be opened in separate Visual Studio Code windows in order to run.

-Java filename must be the same as public class
+As well as, open java files in separate new windows and not from the same folder in vscode to avoid missing methods errors.

-Ignore "Resource leak: _Blank_ is never close" warnings
+Java filename must be the same as public class.

-Open java files in separate new windows and not from the same folder in vscode to avoid missing methods errors
+Ignore "Resource leak: _Blank_ is never close" warnings.